-The Doctorate in Clinical Psychology is a demanding and rigorous full-time 3 year postgraduate training programme (I worked for 2 years as an Assistant Psychologist in the NHS and 1 year as an academic Research Assistant before being offered a place on the course).
+The Doctorate in Clinical Psychology is a demanding and rigorous full-time 3 year postgraduate training programme that is funded by the NHS.
 It blends intensive academic teaching with several clinical placements in a range of specialist areas under supervision from experienced Clinical Psychologists.
 I worked in an adult mental health service, sexual health, older adult mental health which included working with people with cognitive difficulties associated with acquired brain injury or dementia, child and adolescent mental health and with adults with learning disabilities.
+Prior to this I worked for 2 years as an Assistant Psychologist in the NHS and 1 year as a Research Assistant before being offered a place on the course.

 Why choose a Clinical Psychologist?

 Clinical Psychologists are unique in that we hold a 'scientist-practitioner' approach.
 This means we have a grounding in understanding and applying evidence-based psychological approaches and extensive knowledge of research methods and analysis.
-Therefore we are able to provide psychological interventions that have been shown in clinical research to be effective at addressing psychological problems.
-We are also trained to be able to carry out and interpret neuro-psychological assessments to assess cognitive functioning.
-Our training equips us with the knowledge and experience of a range of therapeutic approaches so we can work flexibly, integrating ideas from different psychological approaches to make the therapy fit the client and their goals (and not the other way around).
+Therefore we are able to provide group-based psychological interventions that have been shown in clinical research to be effective at addressing psychological problems.

 Continuous Professional Development

-It is a requirement of our profession to engage in a minimum 40 hours of CPD, as directed by the British Psychological Society.
+It is a requirement of our profession to engage in a minimum 40 hours of CPD annually, as directed by the British Psychological Society.
 Workshops I attend and my own self-directed learning focuses on expanding my knowledge, skills and practice of my preferred therapeutic orientations.

 Registered / Accredited